Isospectral Reductions of Non-negative Matrices: Matrices that become positive after reduction

-\begin{proposition} Let $m\in\{1,2,\dots,n\},n\ge3$, $S=\{1,2,\dots,n\}\setminus\{m\}$. $A$ is an $n \times n$ non-negative irreducible matrix and $\lambda>0$ is the dominant eigenvalue of $A$.
-If \begin{enumerate} \item each row and each column of $A$ has at most one element that is zero, \item column $m$ has the lowest column sum, \item and row $m$ is positive, that is, it only has positive entries, \end{enumerate} then $R_S(A,\lambda)$ is a positive matrix. \end{proposition} \begin{proof} Matrix $A$ has an eigenvector with non-negative components corresponding to the dominant eigenvalue $\lambda$, which is larger than the absolute value of any other eigenvalue.
-Eigenvalue $\lambda$ satisfies
+\begin{proposition} Let $m\in\{1,2,\dots,n\},n\ge3$, $S=\{1,2,\dots,n\}\setminus\{m\}$. $A$ is an $n \times n$ non-negative irreducible matrix and $\lambda_0\ge0$ is the dominant eigenvalue of $A$, i.e. $\lambda_0$ is an eigenvalue of $A$ and any other eigenvalue $\lambda$ (possibly complex) in absolute value is not larger than $\lambda_0$, $|\lambda|\le\lambda_0$.
+If \begin{enumerate} \item each row and each column of $A$ has at most one element that is zero, \item column $m$ has the lowest column sum, \item and row $m$ is positive, that is, it only has positive entries, \end{enumerate} then $R_S(A,\lambda_0)$ is a positive matrix.
+This matrix is also called the isoradial reduction of $A$ \cite{webb20}. \end{proposition} \begin{proof} Matrix $A$ has an eigenvector with non-negative components corresponding to the dominant eigenvalue $\lambda_0$, which is larger than the absolute value of any other eigenvalue.
+Eigenvalue $\lambda_0$ satisfies

 Since $m \in \{1, 2, \ldots, n \}$ is where the minimum above is reached and $n\ge3$,